This article is part of a larger series on Accounting Software.

 What We Recommend QuickBooks Retail Edition For

 QuickBooks Retail Edition is a great choice for small to medium-sized brick-and-mortar retailers that need specialized tools for inventory, pricing management, and industry-specific reporting.
-It features easy-to-use pricing management, sales order fulfillment, and tracking of sales and customer information, which are extremely essential to your retail business.
+It features easy-to-use pricing management, sales order fulfillment, and tracking of sales and customer information, which are essential to your retail business.
 If you need a single platform to track retail income and expenses, create and send invoices, track inventory and sales tax, then QuickBooks Retail Edition is for you.

 QuickBooks Retail Edition Is Especially Good For

-- Retail stores that use QuickBooks POS: QuickBooks POS is a great point-of-sale (POS) system that integrates seamlessly with QuickBooks Retail Edition to make tracking both sales and inventory easier.
+- Retail stores that use QuickBooks POS: QuickBooks POS is a great point-of-sale (POS) system that integrates seamlessly with QuickBooks Retail Edition to make tracking sales and inventory easier.

 - Retail stores that use a cash register: If you use a cash register to track and summarize sales, you can enter the day’s sales quickly using the Enter Daily Sales feature.